Shock in Russia as Napoleon expert confesses to chopping up lover

 His former student, Fyodor Danilov, said Sokolov was regarded as one of the university's best lecturers but also an eccentric man who at times yelled in French.

-A spokeswoman for the Grand Chancery of the Legion of Honor, speaking to AFP, indicated that Sokolov might be stripped of his award.
+A spokeswoman for the Grand Chancery of the Legion of Honour, speaking to AFP, indicated that Sokolov might be stripped of his award.

 The final decision rests with French President Emmanuel Macron.